dickreuter/neuron_poker/readme.rst

 ^^^^^^

 It will be hard for one person alone to beat the world at poker.
-That's why this repo aims to have a collborative environment, where models can be added and evaluated.
+That's why this repo aims to have a collaborative environment, where models can be added and evaluated.

 To contribute do the following: